davidfowl/DocsStaging/Buffers.md

 }
 ```

 The above method searches each segment for a specific byte.
 If we need to keep track of each segment's `SequencePosition` then [`ReadOnlySequence.TryGet`](https://docs.microsoft.com/en-us/dotnet/api/system.buffers.readonlysequence-1.tryget?view=netcore-3.0) would be more appropriate.
-Lets change the above code to return a `SequencePosition` instead of an integer.
-This has the added benefit of making the caller avoid a second scan to get the data a specific index.
+Let's change the above code to return a `SequencePosition` instead of an integer.
+This has the added benefit of allowing the caller to avoid a second scan to get the data at a specific index.

 ```C#
 SequencePosition?
 FindIndexOf(in ReadOnlySequence<byte> buffer, byte data)